 How to Use Green Mask Stick?

-According to the instructions posted by the brand on Amazon, you first apply the cream to the face and then allow it to sit for 10 minutes.
+According to the instructions posted by the brand on Amazon, users should first apply the cream to the face and then allow it to sit for 10 minutes.
 After 10 minutes and once the paste is fully dried, wash it off with water and gently dry the face.

 Is Green Mask Stick Available At Walmart?

 There is a Meidián green mask stick product available for sale on Walmart’s website, but it has a different listed manufacturer from the product we reviewed in this article.
-It also has no published ingredients and no reviews, so we don’t believe this product is legitimate and would recommend avoiding it.
+It also has no published ingredients and no reviews, so this product may be illegitimate and would recommend avoiding it.

 There are other green mask stick products available on Walmart with different formulations from the one we reviewed, but we would recommend avoiding those as well because the Meidián brand seems to be the most popular version of this product.